 Change = ((Total Layer Potential added to Elementary Force Strength) multiplied by total amplification)) divided by (Total Stasis Potential added to Azca Potential)

-Used with the theories presented in Azca Alumud C’et Vastrl: Volumes One, Two, and Three it should be readily apparent that even the smallest change may have a much larger impact than initially predicted.
+Used with the theories presented in Azca Et’Zeryx Alumud: C’et Vastrl (Volumes One, Two, and Three) it should be readily apparent that even the smallest change may have a much larger impact than initially predicted.
 This effect is even more pronounced when extended over a duration of time.
-Standing point foci should generally be avoided for this reason, the Azca Potential generally continues to grow for as long as the foci is present.
+Standing point foci should be avoided for this reason, the Azca Potential generally continues to grow for as long as the foci is present.
 The exception to that would be if the foci itself was inside of a containment field (as it should be).
-The containment field should severely dampen the amplification effect of the foci (which is the generally intended purpose of a stasis wave-fluctuation based containment field after all), nearly cancelling out the amplification entirely.
+The containment field should severely dampen the amplification effect of the foci (which is the original intended purpose of a stasis wave-fluctuation based containment field after all), nearly cancelling out the amplification entirely.
 This allows you to extend the duration of your interaction dramatically.

 Take note though.
 Obviously the amplification cannot be entirely nullified, to do so would render the foci pointless.
 Given that information a foci securely contained within a stasis wave-fluctuation based containment field must still steadily amplify the Azca Potential.
 If left unchecked eventually one of two things is accepted to happen; either the plane is bled dry of Azca entirely (leading to mass extinction), or the foci will fail catastrophically (in which case I sincerely hope that your containment field is very strong).